-Optimisation of routes can reduce traffic congestion, which will reduce fuel costs and tyre wear due to shorter journeys, and less time spent by vehicles in queues with engines idling and burning fuel.
+Optimisation of routes will reduce traffic congestion, which will reduce fuel costs and tyre wear due to shorter journeys, and less time spent by vehicles in queues with the vehicles idling, thus wasting energy and causing additional pollution.

-VC enables built-in systems and vehicle occupants to receive transmitted material from their surroundings.
+VC enables built-in systems and vehicle occupants to receive transmitted information from their surroundings.

-VC enables built-in systems to provide their surroundings with transmitted material including, but not limited to:
+VC enables built-in systems to provide their surroundings with transmitted information including, but not limited to:

 State of the vehicle, such as: